mhdawson/scratch/Website.md

 for the project.
 We thank the following sponsors for their support in helping to do that.

 ### Security Lead

-Companies and inviduals who fund our security lead for a mininmum of 20k per year.
+Organizations and individuals that support the project by funding our security lead for a mininmum of 10k per year include:

 ![security-lead](https://github.com/user-attachments/assets/31bf1b50-f43e-4da9-b0c5-f50fcfe6f35e)

 ### Security Triage
-Organizations and individuals who have committed at least one person to take a regular slot in our security triage rotation.
+Organizations and individuals who support the project by commiting at least one person to take a regular slot in our security triage rotation include:

 ![triage-sponsors](https://github.com/user-attachments/assets/b68e9c72-7593-4310-9b7f-84e60f0f2f1e)

 ### Security Steward
-Organizations and individuals who have committed a least one person to take a regular slot in our security steward rotation.
+Organizations and individuals that support the project by committing at least one person to take a regular slot in our security steward rotation include:

 ![steward-sponsors](https://github.com/user-attachments/assets/a3473766-3607-4a7d-be73-8b1c15de6844)

 ## Infrastructure
-Organizations and individuals that contribute at least $5000 of resources to the project
+Organizations and individuals that support the project by contributing at least $5000 of resources to the project per year include:

 ![Untitled](https://github.com/user-attachments/assets/39fa3a2a-ae14-42e2-bf3c-39b32cd72f16)